 Have you ever seen an advertisement from your local council seeking community feedback on a project and felt like you don’t have anything worthwhile to contribute?
 You might think that you should just leave it up to the professionals and your elected representatives.
 Perhaps you are a little skeptical and think that your comments won't be considered anyway since the decision makers are just going to do what they want anyway.
-But being involved in community engagement is not a waste of your time and there are many reasons why you should get involved:
+But being involved in community engagement is not a waste of your time and there are many benefits and reasons why you should get involved:

 Enjoying this article?